rillonline/rillonline.github.io/_pages/kearsarge/index.md

 "I have a request into the Fungusians Network," I said.
 "They will have indexed all the information available."

-Note: I need to adjust the time for a response from the Fungusians.
-It will take less time to turn around an inquiry.

 "I should have a response shortly," I said, checking the time on my link.
 "I requested an acknowledgement and it came in earlier today when I talked with Emily Dickinson."

-Note: Add the line: When I left Shepheard's Hotel, my link displayed a held message.
-The Fungusians confirmed receipt of my request and would supply a response as soon as possible.
-The message noted that advances in neural net design would mean my report would arrive later this evening.

 Simon was speechless.
 I had done something he only had not done, but had not even imagined possible.
 I pressed my advantage.